 Some days, a paralegal’s job is boring, monotonous, and mind-numbing.
 Paralegals get to do all of the things that attorneys don’t want to do.
 The amount of time you spend on that kind of stuff becomes less and less as you become more experienced and the more you prove yourself.
 Even then, there will be some things that will be monotonous.

 You are not going to be spending your days writing those IRAC-method memos like they teach you in that Legal Research & Writing class.
 I can tell you that in the last 29 years, I have never written a memo like that.
 And I was lucky enough to get some high-level work throughout my career.

 I remember in my paralegal certificate program, one of the things that I enjoyed so much was this moot court competition that we did.
 We argued an appellate brief in front of a few professors who were the judges.
 That was after researching, writing the briefs, then arguing the briefs – it was part of the class.
 Do you know how many times throughout the last 3 decades I needed to know how to argue an appellate brief?
 Yah.
 None.
 I’m not saying I didn’t enjoy that moot court competition.
-But maybe that classroom time would have been better spent on teaching me how to put together a trial notebook, or what a paralegal actually does in the courtroom?
+But maybe that classroom time would have been better spent on teaching me how to put together a trial notebook, or what a litigation paralegal actually does in the courtroom?

 4. It’s Not Going To Be Easy To Land That First Paralegal Position